fredygerman/umeme-upo-esp32-ping/README.md

    - `ssid`: Your WiFi SSID.
    - `password`: Your WiFi password.
    - `serverAddress`: Your server's address.
-   - `authorizationHeader`: Your authorization header.
+   - `apikey`: Your authorization API key from Supabase.
-   - `locationHeader`: Your location header.
+   - `location`: Your location.
    - `errorReportingAddress`: Your error reporting address.

 3. Upload the code to your ESP device.